Session 1 - Module A: Advanced Agent Patterns¶

 🗂️ File: src/session1/react_agent.py

-- Multi-step planning implementation
+- Multi-step data pipeline planning implementation

 from typing import List, Dict, Optional